python-projects-kenanhancer/google_cloud_function_samples/README.md

 ## Key Features

 1. Multiple Trigger Types

    - HTTP Trigger – Demonstrates how to handle HTTP requests and responses.
    - Storage Trigger – Respond to events from Google Cloud Storage, such as file creation or deletion.
    - Pub/Sub Trigger – Process messages from Google Pub/Sub topics.

 2. Centralized Configuration Management

    - Load and inject environment variables from a local `.env`, `config.json` or `config.yaml` file.
    - Load and inject environment variables from `Google Storage`, `Google Secret Manager` so that settings of application will be centralised

 3. Dependency Management and Testing
-     - Poetry is used for efficient dependency management and packaging.
+   - UV is used for efficient dependency management and packaging.
    - Pytest provides a simple and flexible framework for writing and running tests, ensuring reliability and consistency of your Cloud Functions.

 > Note: This project applies only to Cloud Run functions—formerly Cloud Functions (2nd gen).
 Find more details in [Cloud Run Function](https://cloud.google.com/functions/docs/create-deploy-http-python)